imathis/octopress/source/docs/plugins/codeblock/index.markdown

 puts "Awesome!" unless lame
 {% endcodeblock %}

-#### Example 4
+#### Example 4 (Force Highlighting)

-**Note:** Pygments supports many languages, but doesn't recognize some file extensions.
+Pygments supports many languages, but doesn't recognize some file extensions.
-Add `lang:your_language` to force a language for highlighting.
-Here's an example:
+Add `lang:your_language` to force highlighting if the filename doesn't work.

     {{ "{% codeblock Here's an example .rvmrc file. lang:ruby" }} %}
     rvm ruby-1.8.6 # ZOMG, seriously?
 We still use this version?